-would be adjacent to a public playfield and fieldhouse.
-James Stephen, district architect, designed the building according to his "model school" plan, with a central core of nine rooms linked to an eight-room wing.
-The building typified the Jacobean style, popular for both public and residential structures in this period, with a steeply-pitched roof, narrow windows, and red brick facing with terra cotta ornamentation.
+The new building was a source of pride for the Ballard community.
+The site had been purchased jointly with the Seattle Parks Department so the school would be adjacent to a public playfield and fieldhouse.
+James Stephen, Seattle schools district architect, designed the building according to his "model school" plan, with a central core of nine rooms linked to an eight-room wing.
+The building typified the Jacobean style, popular for both public and residential structures in this period, with a steeply pitched roof, narrow windows, and red brick facing with terra cotta ornamentation.
 After the grounds were leveled and the fieldhouse completed in spring 1910, Arthur G. Sears, the first principal, held Arbor Day exercises.
 Older schoolboys went into the nearby woods and brought back small trees, which were planted around the block.
 Each class planted a tree and named it for a famous American.
 Some of these trees are still on the grounds.

 Adams was selected by the district in 1911, along with Mercer and Summit, to introduce an industrial arts program for 7th and 8th graders.
-Children from other schools transferred to Adams for this program.
-It was so successful that six additional schools (Columbia, Georgetown, Green Lake, Latona, Longfellow, and Washington) offered it the following year.
+Children from other schools transferred to Adams for this program, which was so successful that six additional schools (Columbia, Georgetown, Green Lake, Latona, Longfellow, and Washington) offered it the following year.